GCC Middle and Back End API Reference

 inline

+Low level insertion routine not meant for use outside of sparseset.[ch].
 Assumes E is valid and not already a member of the set S.

-References sparseset_def::dense, and sparseset_def::sparse.
+References sparseset_def::dense, sparseset_def::sparse, and SPARSESET_ELT_TYPE.

 Referenced by sparseset_clear_bit(), sparseset_copy(), sparseset_set_bit(), and sparseset_swap().